-An investigation into the complaints of sexual harassment or sexual assault shall be conducted by the Title IX Coordinator.
-For more information on Title IX investigations please see the Discrimination and Harassment Policies.
-Complaints of discrimination due to disability will be investigated by the 504 Coordinator.
+An investigation into the complaints of sexual harassment or sexual assault shall be conducted by the Title IX Coordinator or designee.
+Additional information on sexual harassment investigation process can be found at www.washcoll.edu/title-ix/.
+Complaints of discrimination due to disability will be investigated by the 504 Coordinator or designee.
 For reports involving College employees and/or third parties, the Title IX Coordinator and Director of Human Resources shall jointly conduct the investigation.
+The investigation will be conducted in a manner that is adequate, reliable and impartial.
+The investigation shall be concluded as quickly as possible, typically within seven calendar days or within a reasonable amount of time required to complete the investigation.
 The investigation will be conducted in a manner so that it is adequate, reliable and impartial.
 The investigation may include any of the following: interviews of the parties involved, including witnesses, and the gathering of other relevant information.
 Parties to the complaint may present witnesses and other evidence.
 At any time during the investigation, the investigator may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate College officials.
 These protections or remedies may include separating the parties, placing limitation on contact between the parties, suspension, or making the alternative workplace.
 Failure to comply with the terms of interim protections may be considered a separate violation of College policies and procedures.
 Ongoing contact will be maintained with the victim throughout the investigation.

 In addition, the Director of Human Resources may determine that the matter raised in the grievance complaint does not fit the definition of a grievance complaint or that appropriate problem solving actions have not been taken prior to filing a grievance complaint, as defined above, the charging employee will be notified of such and the grievance process will be concluded.
 A charging employee may appeal a decision of the Director of Human Resources to the Chief of Staff.